Coronavirus disease 2019 (COVID-19) updates and resources

 See a doctor without leaving home

-Telemedicine is a doctor visit through video chat or over the phone.
+Telehealth is a doctor visit through video chat or over the phone.
 It allows you to take care of your health while keeping you and others safe.
-Your plan will pay for telemedicine visits with your doctor.
+Your plan will pay for telehealth visits with your doctor.
 Can’t reach your doctor?
 Call our 24/7 NurseLine 24 hours a day, seven days a week at the number on your ID card.

 Find a COVID-19 test site

 Use this tool to quickly locate testing sites near you.
 Just enter your state and county.